padiketeku/EarthObservation101-Practicals/Activity-14- Classification of Surface Types-TRY2.md

 We have 120 pixels or points to label as NTV, NAV, CTV, AS, NS, and water.
 First, let's find and label the selected pixels for NTV.
 Click the "Add a marker" tool: <img width="36" height="45" alt="image" src="https://github.com/user-attachments/assets/f9480963-4367-4f13-b6cd-77feeaced155" />
 You may notice that a **geometry** checked box pops up: <img width="319" height="53" alt="image" src="https://github.com/user-attachments/assets/559d61fc-e020-4767-abc9-a7236e6d6986" />
-If you hover over the "**geometry** you may see **Geometry Imports** click the cog icon for the **Configure geometry import** window.
-Edit this window by changing the Name from "geometry" to "ntv", click "Geometry" under "Import as" to select "FeatureCollection"from the dropdown menu, and under "Properties" click  the "+Property" and type "label" and "0" for the "Property" and "Value" respectively.
+If you hover over the "**geometry** you may see **Geometry Imports** , click the cog icon for the **Configure geometry import** window to appear.
+Edit this window by changing the Name from "geometry" to "ntv", click "Geometry" under "Import as" to select "FeatureCollection" from the dropdown menu, and under "Properties" click  the "+Property" and type "label" and "0" for the "Property" and "Value" respectively.
 Note, you can start a text with a lower or upper case, but you must be consistent to avoid running into issues down the line.
+You may modify the colour assigned to the sample in the **Configure geometry import** by moving the ring icon on the colour palette to any colour of your choice and this will chnage the colour code for the sample.
 Your **Configure geometry import** window once completed for a sample may look like the figure below.